clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 The biggest `Api` improvement recently was the inclusion of the most complicated [subresources](https://github.com/clux/kube-rs/blob/master/kube/src/api/subresource.rs): `Api::exec` and `Api::attach`, and these actually uses a different protocol; [websockets](https://github.com/clux/kube-rs/issues/229).

-Despite the complexities, these details have ended up being completely invisible to the user; you can hit [Api::exec](https://docs.rs/kube/0.50.1/kube/struct.Api.html#method.exec) like any other method, and you get the expected streams you can pipe from and pipe to:
+Despite the complexities, these details have ended up being generally invisible to the user; you can hit [Api::exec](https://docs.rs/kube/0.50.1/kube/struct.Api.html#method.exec) like any other method, and you'll get the expected streams you can pipe from and pipe to:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">kube master: optional websocket support for exec/attach with <a href="https://twitter.com/tokio_rs?ref_src=twsrc%5Etfw">@tokio_rs</a> 1.0.
 Pipe streams to/from k8s pods. <a href="https://t.co/WhSFlPmm60">pic.twitter.com/WhSFlPmm60</a></p>&mdash; eirik ᐸ&#39;aᐳ (@sszynrae) <a href="https://twitter.com/sszynrae/status/1346122892707319810?ref_src=twsrc%5Etfw">January 4, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### kube::Config
 Not to be confused with the file in your home directory, our [Config](https://docs.rs/kube/0.50.1/kube/struct.Config.html) is actually just the relevant parameters we extract from the [kubeconfig file](https://docs.rs/kube/0.50.1/kube/config/struct.Kubeconfig.html) (or [cluster evars](https://docs.rs/kube/0.50.1/kube/struct.Config.html#method.from_cluster_env) when in-cluster), to help us create a client.

-Unless there's something [we don't support](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3Aconfig), you generally won't even need to instantiate a `Config` because [Client::try_default](https://docs.rs/kube/0.50.1/kube/struct.Client.html#method.try_default) will try both variants.
+You generally won't need to instantiate any of these though, nor do you need a `Config` (as shown above), because [Client::try_default](https://docs.rs/kube/0.50.1/kube/struct.Client.html#method.try_default) will try both variants.

+Recent updates to stay compatible with the different config variants which `kubectl` supports, have caused us to now also support [stacked kubeconfigs](https://github.com/clux/kube-rs/issues/132), and [multi-document kubeconfigs](https://github.com/clux/kube-rs/issues/440).

 ### kube::Client
 One of the most updated parts of `kube` this year, the [`Client`](https://docs.rs/kube/0.50.1/kube/struct.Client.html) has had a lot ripped out of it.
 It is now entirely concerned with the __protocol__, and handles the serialization plumbing between the `Api` and the apiserver.

-Most improvements are only really appreciable internally;
+Many improvements are only really appreciable internally;

 - __watch__ buffering is now using a [tokio codec](https://docs.rs/tokio-util/0.6.3/tokio_util/codec/index.html) to give us a much more readable [streaming event parser](https://docs.rs/kube/0.50.1/src/kube/client/mod.rs.html#204-272), while still returning a `TryStream<Item = Result<WatchEvent<T>>>` for `Api::watch`